THE SUNDERLAND SITE - PAGE 181

 The following lists all 16 merchant ships, by year of build & in alphabetic order within a year.
 But only a few of them (5) are now WWW researched.
 In time, hopefully each vessel will have a comprehensive listing.

 1 Colgate Hoyt

 A cargo ship.
 Per 1 & 2 (Colgate Hoyt), 3 (wreck, Thurmond), 4 (Miramar, link, you now must be registered to access).
 84.3 metres long, perpendicular to perpendicular, certainly speed of 15 knots but 'reputed to have a speed of 16 knots', authorised to carry 10 passengers.
 The first self-powered 'whaleback'.
 Built, at the cost of $120,000, for the builder's account i.e. American Steel Barge Company ('American') & named after Colgate Hoyt (1849/1922), a prominent business man indeed, a partner in a Wall Street firm of bankers & bullion dealers, (James B. Colgate & Co.), director of 6 railroads, etc. And ... a director of American.
+In 1905, the vessel was sold to Benjamin Boutell of Saginaw Bay & renamed Bay City.
+The vessel was taken to the coast in 1908 & renamed Thurmond.
+The vessel stranded & was lost on Dec.
+26, 1909 near Seaside Park, New Jersey.
 Can anybody provide more data?

 2 Joseph L. Colby